ndrplz/eurlex-toolbox/README.md

 # Dump all document headers
 dataset.dump_to_txt('stats.csv', mode='headers')
 ```
-To save time, the `EurLexDataset` object can also be initialized form a text file containing a list of paths pointing to the docs to be loaded (see [here](https://github.com/anonymous-eurlex/eurlex-cfsp/blob/2bc7163c6aebe33fb5de73ddb4ea1df14226f8fa/eurlex_ds.py#L163-L174)).
+NB: To save time, the `EurLexDataset` object can also be initialized form a text file containing a list of paths pointing to the docs to be loaded (see [here](https://github.com/ndrplz/eurlex/blob/71cb848e3777fd42797d1863b4d0363f99272cfd/eurlex_ds.py#L164-L174)).
+This avoids listing all file on disk every time.

 ## Advanced features
 The `EurLexDataset` object encapsulates the official journals dataset and it can be used to perform more sophisticated analyses and queries.
 Few examples: